jvmdo/rocketseat-ignite/reactjs/github-blog/README.md

   2. Use MUI's Skeleton component.
   3. Use MUI's Snackbar + Toast or Alert components.

-However, I am not sure how the better way to handle request errors yet.
+However, I am not sure what's the better way to handle request errors yet.

 ### Useful resources